Little Eva (aircraft): Search and rescue

-On 15 December 1942 a large search party consisting of seven men of the North Australia Observer Unit (NAOU), fifteen Volunteer Defence Corps (VDC) members, a local policeman and two aborigine trackers set out from Escott Station to find the crash site.
+On 15 December 1942 a large search party consisting of seven men of the North Australia Observer Unit (NAOU), fifteen Volunteer Defence Corps (VDC) members, a local policeman and two Aboriginal trackers set out from Escott Station to find the crash site.

 The officer heading the search was Lieutenant Stan Chapman of the NAOU and he made his headquarters at Burketown.
 Five days into the search he enlisted the help of Ian Hosie, a Flying Doctor and soon located the wreckage.
 Here they found six parachutes and two charred corpses which they buried at the site.
 Lieutenant Frank Comans of the NAOU set out with a small party to follow the tracks of the survivors.
 This they managed to do for more than 130 km.
 The wet conditions made for difficult tracking particularly at stream crossings and the trail was finally lost at Settlement Creek near the border between Queensland and Northern Territory.

 The survivors found a shack on 24 December where they made a base.
 Grimes, the bombardier, was drowned in Robinson River when the current took him out to sea and he was too weak to swim back.
 His body was later recovered.
 Lt Dyer died on 10 February and Speltz (co-pilot) in the night of 24/25 February.
 Grady Gaston, the ball turret gunner, was rescued on 23 April 1943 when he was discovered by stockmen looking for stray cattle and taken over time to Cloncurry.
 From there he was collected by the USAAF on 11 May.

 In culture

 During the 1950s Yanyuwa people created the 'Aeroplane corroboree' performance, which enacts the story of the aircraft's crash and the subsequent searches.
 It was composed by a Yanyuwa man involved in the search for survivors, and stopped being performed during the 1990s, in keeping with cultural protocol after his death.
 It was revived in 2001.

 In 1988, Les Hiddins visited the crash location and filmed the wreckage as part of his Bush Tucker Man show (series 1, episode 7).

 In 1994, Film Australia produced a one-hour documentary about the crash called Aeroplane Dance.
 It documents the crash and the Yanyuwa Aeroplane corroboree.

 Garawa artist Jacky Green's 2013 painting Moonlight depicts the 'Little Eva' story.

-An episode of Ultimate Survival WWII that aired Nov.
-4 2019 retraced the path taken by the 4-man group of survivors.
-Presenter Hazen Audel attempted the outback escape with the same sparing equipment.
+An episode of Ultimate Survival WWII that aired November 4, 2019, retraced the path taken by the 4-man group of survivors.
+Presenter Hazen Audel attempted the outback escape with the same sparse equipment.

-A feature film is being developed by Fact Not Fiction Films on the 'Little Eva' story.
+A feature film is being developed by Fact Not Fiction Films on the "Little Eva" story.